dengste/org-caldav/README.md

 #### Syncing with more than one calendar

-This can be done by setting the variable org-caldav-calendars.
+This can be done by setting the variable `org-caldav-calendars`.
 It should be a list of plists (a 'plist' is simply a list with alternating :key's and values).
-Through these plists, you can override the global values of variables like org-caldav-calendar-id, and calling org-caldav-sync will go through these plists in order.
+Through these plists, you can override the global values of variables like `org-caldav-calendar-id`, and calling `org-caldav-sync` will go through these plists in order.

 Example: